awdesch/SFEbitreeKO/README.md

 Description : 'Computes European/American option prices using a binomial tree for the CocaCola (KO) stock with fixed
 	       amount dividends.
 	       This quantlet contains a dataset "KO_Bloomberg" and the full code.
-Make sure you download the dataset, specify 		     a path and then you can run the Quantlet.'
+	       Make sure you download the dataset, specify a path and then run the Quantlet.'

 Keywords : 'binomial, tree, asset, call, put, option, option-price, european-option, dividends,
 	    financial, black-scholes'